OrangeAVA/Ultimate-Web-Authentication-Handbook/go-flutter/appendix-c/README.md

 10. The certificates used to sign SAML requests and responses are self-signed certificates with no additional hierarchies.
 11. All certificates are valid for 5 years and will expire in May 2030.
-12. The keys and certificates are stored in the (output)[output] directory.
+12. The keys and certificates are stored in the [output](output) directory.
     Softlinks in other folders directly or indirectly access the files in this location.